abhisheksoni1/2026_Closed-loop-Human-AI-driven-optimization-of-geological-hydrogen-production/README.md

 __Data__: Raw and processed experimental datasets.

-/BO code: Python scripts for the Bayesian optimization loop.
+__BO code__: Python scripts for the Bayesian optimization loop.

-/Data analysis code: Python scripts for data analysis to generate manuscript-level figures.
+__Data analysis code__: Python scripts for data analysis to generate manuscript-level figures.

-/SHAP-IQ code and others: Google collab notebooks for SHAP-IQ and other codes.
+__SHAP-IQ code and others__: Google collab notebooks for SHAP-IQ and other codes.